Skip to content

 4. Assess readiness for potential rigorous research by learning evaluation concepts and exploring the feasibility of research, with support from the Wilson Sheehan Lab for Economic Opportunities (LEO).

 This opportunity helps localities bring stakeholders together, prioritize the most promising improvements, and promote effective pretrial policies and practices.
-APPR will provide professional facilitation, expert coaching, immersive learning experiences, and peer support.

 Contact